barriosjorge/gmt_docs/src/software_development/examples.rst

 .. code-block:: bash

-  $ gds send_value temperature_setpoint 23.3 -m model -e simple_controller
+  $ gds send_value temperature_setpoint 23.2 -m runtime -e simple_controller

-This will send a temperature setpoint of 23.3 to the controller which should react to this change.
+This will send a temperature setpoint of 23.2 to the controller which should react to this change.
 Monitored values should change on the telemetry client.
 When the temperature values are out the the defined range the log client should show the corresponding warning messages.